-3.11.1 Disciplines With Classifications
+4.10.1 Bullseye Pistol Events With Classifications

-The CMP Competitor Classification System will be available for the two separate categories, National Trophy/EIC Pistol Events and CMP Match Pistol Events.
+The CMP Competitor Classification System will be available for four separate classification categories:

+- National Trophy/EIC Pistol Events

+- CMP Match Pistol Events

+- Indoor Pistol Events

+- 22 Caliber Only Pistol Events

-3.11.2 Events Recorded
+4.10.2 Events Recorded

 CMP National Trophy/EIC Pistol Classifications are provided for scores fired by competitors in individual pistol events including the President's Pistol Course, 40 shots, and the National Match Course, 30 shots, with the Service Pistol, the .22 Rimfire Pistol, or the Service Revolver.
-CMP Match Pistol Classifications are provided for scores fired by competitors in individual Match Pistol events, including the .22 Rimfire Pistol Match, 90 shots; the Centerfire Pistol Match, 90 shots; and the .45 Caliber Pistol Match, 90 shots.
+CMP Match Pistol Classifications are provided for scores fired by competitors in individual Match Pistol events (3-Gun), including the .22 Rimfire Pistol Match, 90 shots; the Centerfire Pistol Match.
+90 shots; and the .45 Caliber Pistol Match.
+90 shots.
 Scores fired in team matches will not be recorded.
 Scores will be recorded for complete events (normally, 30, 40 or 90 shots).
-However, if an event is shortened according to Rule 3.1.5, the scores for the completed series will be recorded.
-If a competitor whose current classification is Expert or higher fires a subnormal 10-shot series score, which is defined as a score that is less than 60 percent of the competitor's current 10-shot average, that 10-shot score will not be included in classification calculations.
+However, if an event is shortened according to Rule 4.1.5, the scores for the completed series will be recorded.
+CMP Indoor Pistol Classifications are provided for scores fired by competitors in individual pistol events fired on indoor courses of fire (50 feet, 25 yards).
+CMP 22 Caliber Only Pistol Events are provided for scores fired by competitors in 22 Caliber Only Pistol Events or are fired by competitors who fire 22 Caliber pistols in all stages of 3-gun pistol events.
+If a competitor whose current classification is Expert or higher fires a sub-normal 10-shot series score, which is defined as a score that is less than 60 percent of the competitor's current 10-shot average, that 10-shot score will not be included in classification calculations.

-3.11.3 Classification Calculations
+4.10.3 Classification Calculations

 CMP Pistol Classifications are based on the competitor's current 10-shot average for a minimum of 30 shots that were recorded after 1 January 2018.
-After a competitor has a minimum of 30 recorded shots in their 10-shot average will be computed by considering the most recent recorded 30, 40 or 90-shot event scores or partial event scores (Rule 3.1.5 course of fire reductions and the deletion of sub-normal scores).
+After a competitor has a minimum of 30 recorded shots in their 10-shot average will be computed by considering the most recent recorded 30, 40 or 90-shot event scores or partial event scores (Rule 4.1.5 course of fire reductions and the deletion of sub-normal scores).
 When the most recent recorded scores total 300 or more shots, the oldest recorded scores will no longer be considered, provided scores for at least 300 recorded shots are considered.
 Classifications will automatically be updated as soon as additional match scores are recorded.
 Any classification changes will be displayed in the CMP Competitor Classification database and become effective immediately.
 Classifications may go up or down until 300 shots are recorded.
 After at least 300 shots are recorded, classifications will not go down regardless of the competitor's current average unless a competitor requests that CMP Competitions consider a downward classification for them based on the competitor having a consistent lower average.

-3.11.4 Current Classifications
+4.10.4 Current Classifications